alexclassroom/wp-crontrol/readme.txt

 ### For site owners

-WP Crontrol is an essential tool for owners of WordPress websites and WooCommerce stores who want to ensure that scheduled cron events run correctly and efficiently.
+WP Crontrol is an essential tool for owners of WordPress websites and WooCommerce stores to ensure that scheduled cron events run correctly and efficiently.
 By providing complete control over cron events, WP Crontrol helps you:

 * **Improve reliability**: Quickly address missed or failed cron events, ensuring your website or WooCommerce store continues to function as expected.
 * **Enhance security**: Monitor and control cron events to ensure automatic update checks are performed as they should.